 Gamal Mustapha, head of the Islamic, Coptic and Jewish Antiquities Department at the Ministry of Antiquities, told Al-Monitor that the association’s plans to maintain Egypt's Jewish heritage has the ministry's support.
 “The ministry is keen on working to preserve Jewish heritage as it is part of Egyptian heritage.
-Egypt has 12 Jewish archeological sites and 11 synagogues in addition to cemeteries.
+Egypt has 12 Jewish archaeological sites and 11 synagogues in addition to cemeteries.
 We are working on restoring all Jewish monuments in Egypt,” he said.

 “The ministry is following the work of Drop of Milk and praises its role in trying to preserve Jewish heritage.
 We welcome any coordination with the association to this effect,” he said.